4 Reasons to Avoid Selling Luxury Handbags on eBay

 The handbag switcheroo is a common scam.
 Here is how it goes:

-- Buyer already has a beat up, worn out, or damaged designer handbag.
+- The buyer already has a beat up, worn out, or damaged designer handbag.

 - She goes on eBay and purchases the exact same bag, right down to the style number.